How to relearn a language effectively

 I don’t know where that book is right now.
 However, I’m sure that if I flicked through it again, then I would recognise most of the dialogues.
 I believe that I’d quickly commit most of the phrases to memory.

 During those years I barely used Polish at all, it’s as if the outer leaves died.
-In other words, I may have lost my spoken fluidity, and control over grammar and the seven cases of noun and adjective declensions.
+In other words, I lost my spoken fluidity, as well as control over grammar and the seven cases of noun and adjective declensions.

 Nevertheless, there was still life lurking somewhere in the roots.
 In other words, I never forgot basic greetings, key words and phrases, as well as some of the most common grammatical elements, such as the nominative case.